 Wheel shape and smoothness

 Aside from wheel sizes, skateboard wheels are also available in different shapes or sometimes called “cuts.”
 The most common ones are wide lip, narrow lip, or cruiser shape.
-The narrow lip wheels are for skateboards that are lighter and have less friction.
-Wider lips are for heavier skateboards while cruiser type shaped wheels are for commuters and beginner skateboard users.
+The narrow lip wheels are for skateboards that are lighter as these have less friction and less grip.
+Wider lips are for heavier skateboards while cruiser wheels are for commuters and beginner skateboard users.
 Cruisers have better grip and have rounded lips.
 But to get the best of both worlds, choose regular wide lip wheels because these are sturdy and very balanced.

 Ready to install wheels